 Sum Insured

-The amount of cover you take is directly linked to premium cost.
-Calculate the replacement cost of childcare and household management for the years until your youngest child is 12-14 years old.
-For a family with two young children, $300,000-$500,000 is a common range.
+The sum insured is directly tied to your premium.
+Calculate the replacement cost of childcare and household management from now until your youngest child is 12-14 years old.
+For a family with two young children, $400,000-$600,000 is a common range based on Australian childcare costs.

 💊